 Give your target market an opportunity to buy from you.

-A test does not mean a full on company launch; it means a soft opening or an exclusive offering.
-You can also do a market test by giving out free samples to a few people without breaking the bank to see if your target market will be responsive to your product and or branding choices.
+A test does not mean a company launch; it means a soft opening or an exclusive offering.
+You can also do a market test by giving out free samples to a few people.
+It’s great to see if your target market will be responsive to your product and or branding choices.

 The test will give you time to pivot your product line or fine tune your audience if they do not respond to the lengths, textures, or marketing campaign you have put in place.